 Widely regarded as one of the music industry’s most innovative and accomplished executives, Ron Shapiro has forged his own path from record label publicity departments to the presidency of Atlantic Records to spearheading his own start-up.
-In early 2004, Shapiro launched Ron Shapiro Management & Consulting, LLC, calling on his extraordinary range of experience which spans all aspects of the modern music business.
+In 2004, Shapiro launched Ron Shapiro Management & Consulting, LLC, calling on his extraordinary range of experience which spans all aspects of the modern music business.
 His enduring belief in long-term artist development would lay the foundation for a steady road to success.

 Joe Hegleman has always been a self-starter.
 He created all of the jobs he held while at the Island Def Jam Music Group to joining Ron Shapiro Management right after its inception and launching his own artist management and consulting company, Stonyledge Management, that same year.
 Joe has stayed ahead of the constant changes in the music business by helping to pioneer both the Digital and Strategic Marketing spaces at IDJ, having been a part of the multi-platinum successes of Jay Z, The Killers, Ludacris, Ashanti and others.

 During Ron Shapiro Management & Consulting’s first year of operation, Ron spawned a gold record with Country phenom Julie Roberts (Mercury Nashville), and a follow up album that debuted at #4 on the Country charts.
 For eight years, he guided the career of Regina Spektor on Sire/Warner Bros.
 Records (their last album together, “What We Saw From The Cheap Seats,” debuted at #3 on the Billboard Top 200 Chart; 2006 release “Begin To Hope” is certified gold in the USA, UK, Ireland, Sweden, Australia, and New Zealand with over 1 million sold worldwide).
 He also guided the early career of RCA Nashville sensation Chris Young, oversaw the reunion of Gospel superstars BeBe and CeCe Winans (2010-2012), which gave way to stewardship of BeBe’s solo career and the launch of the 3 Winans Brothers (2015 Winners of the NAACP Image Award for Outstanding New Artist).
-He also provided representation for Irish superstar Imelda May (Decca), Jace Everett, whose acclaimed hit single, “Bad Things,” was the iconic theme song to HBO’s True Blood, and career direction for actor Matthew James Thomas (Spider-Man: Turn Off The Dark, Pippin, Diner).
-He currently guides the careers of Atlantic recording artist Melanie Martinez (Cry Baby album was the Hot Shot Debut at #6 on the September 5, 2015 Billboard 200 and is now RIAA certified Platinum in the U.S., Platinum in Canada, Diamond in Brazil, Gold in the UK, Mexico, Colombia, and Poland), Aussie art pop musician Lenka, whose songs such as “The Show,” “Don’t Let Me Fall,” “Everything’s Okay,” “Heart Skips A Beat,” and “Everything At Once” have been the centerpiece to films, commercials and TV shows all around the world, and Rock singer/songwriter Anna Rose.
+He also provided representation for Irish superstar Imelda May (Decca), Jace Everett, whose acclaimed hit single, “Bad Things,” was the iconic theme song to HBO’s True Blood, and career direction for actor Matthew James Thomas (title roles in Broadway’s Spider-Man: Turn Off The Dark and Pippin).
+He currently guides the career of Atlantic recording artist Melanie Martinez – her Cry Baby debut album was the Hot Shot Debut at #6 on the September 5, 2015 Billboard 200 and is now RIAA certified Platinum in the U.S., Platinum in Canada, Diamond in Brazil, Gold in the UK, Mexico, Colombia, and Poland, and her sophomore album and film, K-12, debuted in 2019 at #3 on the Billboard 200 Chart, #1 on the Billboard Alternative Album Chart, #1 on the Billboard Soundtrack Chart, and received a nomination for “Top Soundtrack” at the 2020 Billboard Music Awards.
+Ron also represents Aussie art pop musician Lenka, whose songs such as “The Show,” “Don’t Let Me Fall,” “Everything’s Okay,” “Heart Skips A Beat,” and “Everything At Once” have been the centerpiece to films, commercials and TV shows all around the world for the past decade.